College rowing in the United States: Women's rowing

 Women rowers compete at the NCAA Division I Rowing Championship in a Varsity 8, a Second Varsity 8, and a Varsity Four.
-Most teams also field one or more Novice Eights for novice rowers who have never competed at the collegiate level.
 Points are awarded for the overall championship based on the performance of those boats.
 Other head races and regattas such as Head of the Charles or the Pac-12 Championships allow a wide variety of competition in less-prominent boat classifications such as pair, sculls, and lightweight racing.

 There has been spectacular growth in women's rowing over the past 25 years.
 In 1985, the FISA and Olympic course distance for women was increased from 1,000 meters to 2,000 meters (the same distance raced by men), marking progress in public perception of women's strength, endurance and competitive drive.
 Universities that have never had a men's team have added women's rowing to the athletic department and are providing funding and athletic scholarships for the expensive and demanding sport, contributing to a noticeable increase in the success and competitiveness of many collegiate women's rowing teams.
 This, in part, is to comply with Title IX; many of the football powers use women's rowing to help balance out the large number of scholarships awarded to male football players.
 As a result, many women's college rowers have not previously competed at high school or for a club team.